AtanasKostov2/UNI---CarBodyShop-WebService/README.md

 # UNI---CarBodyShop-WebService
-Uni project for a web service app focused on workflow and management of car garage shops
+Uni project for a web service app focused on the workflow and management of car garage shops

 ## To setup the project and populate the DB:
 * Frontend: From the FE directory run